- Programs and Degrees

 - Take coursework covering pediatrics through geriatrics

-- Study degenerative and neurological conditions
+- Study orthopedic conditions as well as degenerative and neurological conditions

 The pre-physical therapy concentration within the BS in Exercise Science at William Woods University consists of a 37-hour exercise science core curriculum with a 61-hour pre-physical therapy focus.